HOW DOES THE COURT DEAL WITH DIVISION OF MATRIMONIAL ASSETS IN A DIVORCE?

-Under section 112(10) Women’s Charter, matrimonial assets include any other assets of any nature acquired during the marriage, but may also include assets acquired before marriage.
+Under section 112(10) Women’s Charter, matrimonial assets include any other assets of any nature acquired during the marriage, but may also include assets acquired before the marriage.

-The cash balance in the parties’ respective Central Provident Fund Accounts, the family car, jewelry, shares and savings, all accumulated during the marriage are considered as matrimonial assets and therefore will be divided between the parties to the marriage upon the marriage being dissolved.
+The cash balance in the parties’ respective Central Provident Fund Accounts, the family car, jewellery, shares and savings, all accumulated during the marriage are considered as matrimonial assets and therefore will be divided between the parties to the marriage upon the marriage being dissolved.

 After a marriage has been dissolved, the Court would decide how the matrimonial assets are to be divided between the husband and the wife.
 The Court has to make an order as to the division between the parties of the matrimonial assets or the sale of any such assets and the division of the proceeds of such a sale in such proportions as the Court considers fair.

 In deciding on the division of the matrimonial assets, the Court will take into account various set out in section 112(2) Women’s Charter:

 The extent of the contributions made by each party in money, property or work towards acquiring, improving or maintaining the matrimonial assets;